"The Advantage of Not Having a Home Mountain" | Backcountry Guide Daichi Terui

 The two books that led Terui to become a mountain guide

-The bookshelves at my parents' house were lined with books about mountain climbing and the outdoors.
-Of the books I devoured, there were two that made the biggest impression on me.
+My parents' bookshelf was filled with books about mountain climbing and the outdoors.
+Of all the books I devoured, two in particular left a lasting impression.

 He climbed Mount Kilimanjaro, the highest peak in Africa, and gulped down whiskey.
 I remember being happy even as a child that there were adults in the world who were so free."

-And it was this second book that led Terui to become a guide:
+And this second book led Terui down the path to becoming a guide.

 I read it many times and it had a big impact on me.
 I learned from this book that there is a profession called mountain guiding that has a strong social status, and that sparked my interest."

-For about 10 years, from elementary school through high school, I devoted my youth to cross-country skiing.
-In high school, there was no ski club, so I joined the track and field club, honing my explosive power in the 100m (personal best: 11.65 seconds!) and 200m sprints, and in the fall I ran long distance races such as relay races to improve my endurance.
+For about 10 years throughout elementary, middle, and high school, I dedicated my youth to cross-country skiing.
+In high school, there was no ski club, so I joined the track and field club, honing my explosive power in the 100m (my personal best is 11.65 seconds!) and 200m sprints, and in the fall, I ran long-distance races such as ekiden (relay races) to improve my endurance.

-I also built a frame from my father's road bike that was lying around the house and became absorbed in road biking.
+I also assembled my father's road bike frame that was lying around the house and became engrossed in road cycling.
 It was all for the sake of winter cross-country skiing.

-"I used to cycle 48km one way from my home in Hanamaki to the Odagoe trailhead of Mt.
-Hayachine, then do a round trip up Mt.
-Hayachine (1,917m above sea level) and back.
-I used to do things like that a lot.
+"I used to cycle 48km one way from my home in Hanamaki City to the Odagoe trailhead of Mt.
+Hayachine, climb Mt.
+Hayachine (1,917m elevation) and back.
+I did that kind of thing often.
 I was always moving my body and never stopped during my student days.

-Thanks to that, I was able to release my adolescent frustrations in the outdoors, so I never went through a rebellious phase (laughs)."
+Thanks to that, I was able to release my adolescent frustrations through the outdoors, so I didn't have a rebellious phase (laughs)."

 A fateful encounter at a mountain hut in Hokkaido

-He entered Tokai University's School of International Studies (Sapporo Campus) to study Scandinavian culture, the birthplace of Nordic skiing.
-He also had a longing for the natural beauty of Hokkaido, the northernmost part of Japan, with its harsh and magnificent wilderness.
+I enrolled in the Faculty of International Culture at Tokai University (Sapporo Campus) to study the culture of Scandinavia, the birthplace of Nordic skiing.
+I also longed for the nature of Hokkaido, the northernmost and most magnificent wilderness in Japan.
 In

-the spring of his first year at university, he had a fateful encounter while staying at Ginreiso, a mountain hut located halfway up Mount Haruka (906m) in Otaru City.
+the spring of my first year of university, I had a fateful encounter while staying at Ginreiso, a mountain hut located halfway up Mt.
+Haruka (906m) in Otaru City.

 "I met a woman there and told her that I wanted to become a mountain guide in the future.
 She was a client of international mountain guide Hirofumi Ishizaka, and under the pretext of introducing me to Ishizaka, the three of us suddenly decided to go on a multi-pitch climb up Akaiwa."